Definitely-not-AWS-Workshops/workshop-2-blog/content/14-Experiments-With-GitHub-Actions-Concurrency-Group/2-Prepare-Source-Code/_index.md

 Overall, this workflow serves a very basic purpose: it will trigger whenever there is a push to the *main* branch and will extend the execution time by 300 seconds for testing or to simulate a longer running job.

-Next, let’s first dive into the fifth experiment without utilizing the *concurrency group*.
+Next, let’s dive into the fifth experiment without utilizing the *concurrency group*.